 - Return to your Development bot.

-- In the Releases window, click New Release.
+- In the upper-right corner, click New Release.

-In the dialog box that appears, specify the following:
+In the New Releases dialog box, specify the following:

 - Release to Bot: Select your newly created Production bot.